peterse/peterse.github.io/docs/_posts/2025-09-06-QEC-eats-QCSE.md

 ### QEC eats QCSE?

 Quantum Computing Stack Exchange ([QCSE](https://quantumcomputing.stackexchange.com/)) is a Q&A site for quantum information topics.
-Here we see more evidence of a shift in interest towards QEC, as reflected by trends in QCSE questions.
+Here we see a shift in interest towards QEC, as reflected by trends in QCSE question topics.
 Last month, for the first time ever, over half of the questions asked on QCSE were quantum error correction!
-Is this more evidence that interest in QEC displaced a broader curiousity about quantum computing?
+Is evidence that interest in QEC displaced a broader curiousity about quantum computing?

 **Not really.** Instead, the overall user base of QCSE is fleeing, while the number of QEC questions is holding strong.
 This is driven in part by a steady stream of questions about `stim`, a software library for simulating QEC whose creator - Craig Gidney - is very helpful and prolific on QCSE.